 Stanislaus National Forest & SERAL Project LeadCole Przybyla

-California is home to one of the nation’s most diverse populations; however, too many Californians are not engaged in any of the state’s policy-making processes.
+California is home to one of the nation’s most diverse populations.
+However, too many Californians are not engaged in any of the state’s policymaking processes.
 Currently, Millennials are underrepresented and Gen Zers are unrepresented in the Legislature.
-The state’s representation does not mirror the population and lacks valuable input from the communities it is responsible for serving.Join this webinar to learn more about CA FWD’s Young Leaders Advisory Council.
+The state’s representation does not mirror the population and lacks valuable input from the communities it is responsible for serving.
+In this webinar, our Young Leaders Advisory Council lead a discussion centered through a racial-equity lens on three topics: mental health, climate change and education.

-This talented group of students and early professionals come from all around the state, bringing their valuable diversity in experiences, perspectives and backgrounds.
+This talented group of students and early professionals comes from all around the state, bringing their valuable diversity in experiences, perspectives and backgrounds.
 Although these young leaders have many individual differences, they share the same goal — to help move California forward.

 California is facing a digital crisis, with far too many residents left without adequate and affordable broadband service.
 The crisis has been exacerbated by the pandemic, as witnessed by the vast, unmet broadband needs of people of all ages seeking to engage in online learning, work at home, tele-healthcare, and remote access to employment, economic and human services.
 With one in eight families in California disconnected and nearly one million school-aged children with no internet connection, the lack of access is creating additional hardships during a time when connectivity is more essential than ever.

-Marc Powell Senior Managing Director and Strategy Leader, Ernst & Young Infrastructure Advisors, LLC.
+Senior Managing Director and Strategy Leader, Ernst & Young Infrastructure Advisors, LLC.Michael Henry Misrahi

 Cole Przybyla